-ANNEX 4: PROCESS FOR ASSIGNING NATIONAL RATINGS TO BANKS
+ANNEX 4: PROCESS FOR ASSIGNING NATIONAL RATINGS TO NBFIs

-When assigning national ratings, we first determine the long-term international credit rating (publicly or privately) using our Bank Rating Methodology.
-This includes establishing the bank's Core Financial Strength (CFS), Bank Standalone Rating (BSR) and Extraordinary Support Level (ESL).
+When assigning national ratings, we first establish the long-term international credit rating (publicly or privately) using our Non-Bank Financial Institutions (NBFIs) Rating Methodology.
+This includes determining key inputs such as the Business and Financial Risk Assessment (BFRA), the Entity Standalone Assessment (ESA), and Extraordinary Support Level (ESL).